GreatFruitOmsk/pyqtdeploy-mirror/doc/static_builds.rst

 ``X.Y.Z`` is the version number of Qt you are building.

-Note that (for current versions of Qt) QtWebkit is not supported in a static version on all platforms.
-Therefore you may wish to add the ``-skip qtwebkit`` option.

 When cross-compiling for mobile devices it is recommended that you use one of the binary installers provided by Digia.